Why are there white bumps on my penis?

 - use over-the-counter (OTC) medication that reduce bacteria and excess oil

-Some OTC acne medications contain chemicals such as benzoyl peroxide, salicylic acid, or exfoliants.
+A range of acne treatments is available for purchase OTC or online.
+Some acne medications contain chemicals such as benzoyl peroxide, salicylic acid, or exfoliants.
 The skin of the penis is very sensitive, so anyone who notices irritation should stop using the treatment.

 Home remedies that could help reduce the spread of whiteheads include:

 - Witch hazel.
-Witch hazel is a plant extract that is an ingredient in many OTC acne medications.
+Witch hazel is a plant extract that is an ingredient in many acne medications available for purchase OTC or online.
 It may act as a cleanser to clean out pores and reduce whiteheads.

 Some home remedies, such as apple cider vinegar and lemon juice, are too acidic for sensitive skin and people should not use them on the penis.